nubosoftware/linux-remote-desktop/docs/getting-started-guide.md

     },
 ```
 After the change, you may need to restart the nubo-management container.
 You can do that by running the following command from the installation folder: `docker-compose restart nubo-management`

+11. All logs from all components are sent into a container named 'nubo-rsyslog'.
+You can read the logs by running the following command: `docker logs nubo-rsyslog`

 ## B. Admin Control Panel